Localization of smooth p-power torsion representations of GL_2(Q_p): Localization of smooth GL2(Qp) -representations

 in which the outer two vertical arrows are surjections.
 The middle vertical arrow is thus a surjection as well. \end{proof}

-\begin{cor} If $\pi$ is finitely generated and lies in the essential image of~$j_*$, then the same is true for any subquotient of $\pi$. \end{cor} \begin{proof}The assumption on $\pi$ is equivalent to asking that $\pi \iso j_*j^*\pi$ and that $j_*j^*\pi$ be finitely generated (see the proof of Lemma~\ref{lem:adjoint image}).
+\begin{cor} Let~$U \subset X$ be open.
+If $\pi$ is finitely generated and lies in the essential image of~$j_*$, then the same is true for any subquotient of $\pi$. \end{cor} \begin{proof} By~\cite[III.2, Corollaire]{Gabrielthesis}, $\pi$ is finitely generated and contained in the essential image of~$j_*$ if and only if $\pi \iso j_*j^*\pi$, and $j_*j^*\pi$ is finitely generated.
 Bearing this in mind, since $j_*$ is exact, it suffices to prove the statement of the lemma for subobjects of $\pi$, since it then follows for quotients, and so also for subquotients.
-If $\pi'$ is any subobject of $\pi$, we see that $j_*j^* \pi'$ is a subobject of $j_*j^*\pi$, and so finitely generated; thus Lemma~\ref{lem:f.g. adjoint} implies that the natural morphism \numequation \pi'\to j_*j^*\pi' \end{equation} is surjective.
-The left-exactness of~$j_*$, and the fact that the corresponding map for $\pi$ is an isomorphism, implies that~\eqref{eqn:adjoint map} is also injective.
+If $\pi'$ is any subobject of $\pi$, we see that $j_*j^* \pi'$ is a subobject of $j_*j^*\pi$, and so finitely generated; thus Lemma~\ref{lem:f.g. adjoint} implies that the natural morphism

+is surjective.
+The fact that the corresponding map for $\pi$ is an isomorphism implies that~\eqref{eqn:adjoint map} is also injective.
 Thus in fact~\eqref{eqn:adjoint map} is an isomorphism, and so $\pi'$ also lies in the essential image of~$j_*$. \end{proof}

 \begin{remark} The preceding corollary is not true in general without the assumption of finite generation.
 Indeed, if $\pi$ is finitely generated while $j_*j^*\pi$ is not finitely generated (Proposition~\ref{prop:localizing compact inductions} provides plenty of examples of such~$\pi$), then if we let $\pi'$ denote the image of $\pi$ in $j_*j^*\pi$, we have that $\pi' \subsetneq j_*j^*\pi$, while $j_*j^*\pi' = j_*j^*\pi$.
 Thus $j_*j^*\pi$ is an object in the essential image of $j_*$, while its subobject $\pi'$ is {\em not} in this essential image. \end{remark}